SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

 Python
 ^^^^^^^^^^^^

-The connector requires Python 3.6.5 or newer.
-To verify your version of Python:
+The connector requires Python 3.9 or newer.

+To see your current Python version, run the following command:

 .. code-block:: console

    $ python --version
-   Python 3.7.3

 PIP
 ^^^^^^^^^^^^
-The Python connector is installed via ``pip``, the Python package manager and installer.
+The Python connector is installed via ``pip``, the standard package manager for Python, which is used to install, upgrade and manage Python packages (libraries) and their dependencies.

 We recommend upgrading to the latest version of ``pip`` before installing.
 To verify that you are on the latest version, run the following command: